pivotal/docs-tap/intellij-extension/using-the-extension.md

 Debugging requires a **workload.yaml** file in your project.
 For information about creating a **workload.yaml** file, see the [Set Up section](getting-started.md#set-up-tanzu-dev-tools) on the Getting Started page.

 > **Note:** Debugging on the cluster and Live Update can not be used simultaneously.
-If you have used Live Update for the current project, you must ensure you have stopped live update before attempting to debug on the cluster.
-See [Stop Live Update](#stop-live-update) below for more information.
+If you have used Live Update for the current project, you must ensure you have stopped the Tanzu Live Update Run Configuration before attempting to debug on the cluster.

 ### <a id="start-debugging-on-the-cluster"></a> Start Debugging on the Cluster